gammasim/simtools/docs/source/developer-guide/pull_requests.md

 - limit the review to the changes in the pull request.
 Open an issue or a follow-up pull request for anything else.
 - clearly indicate if you have no time for a review (this is OK if it is known)
 - fix small typos directly
+- confirm the changes are documented sufficiently in the `docs/changes` directory.